zergov/flashcards/README.md

 Card added to the studyset !
 ```

 Congratulations !
-You just created your first studyset !
+You just added your first flashcards to your studyset !

 To see the status of this studyset, simply run this command: